alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 Instead of adding new messages in JavaScript, you write them on the input itself.
 That's better, for a couple reasons:
-* It's legible.
+* The code is legible.
 Where is the "input too short" message defined?
 In `tooShortMessage`.
-* It's easy to change the message, potentially even for nontechnical owners.
+* The [behavior is local](https://htmx.org/essays/locality-of-behaviour/).
+It's impossible *not* to see that someone changed the message, and where they did it.
-* The logic can be re-used without re-using the messages themselves; different inputs can have different message just a one-line attribute
+* The logic can be trivially re-used on different inputs
-* The interface automatically implements the [aria-live](https://w3c.github.io/aria/#aria-live) role that is appropriate for a validation message
+* The interface automatically implements the [aria-live](https://w3c.github.io/aria/#aria-live) designation that is appropriate for a validation message (in this case, `polite`)

 In some sense these are all the same advantage: they give HTML richer semantics.